 Student Pharmacist Travel Stipend Grants: Compounders on Capitol Hill - 2015

-Through the generosity of donors to our Fund-the-Future campaign, the IACP Foundation will be offering eight pharmacy students a travel stipend to attend the International Academy of Compounding Pharmacists’ annual meeting -- Compounders on Capitol Hill -- on June 6 - 9, 2015, in Washington, DC.
+Through the generosity of donors to our Fund-the-Future campaign, the IACP Foundation is offering pharmacy students a travel stipend to attend the International Academy of Compounding Pharmacists’ annual meeting -- Compounders on Capitol Hill -- on June 6 - 9, 2015, in Washington, DC.

 Essay Theme: "How is the Drug Quality & Security Act Affecting the Future of Compounding?"